Kinder Week 32 (T/TH)

 Objectives:

-1. To be able to sing the names of the pacific states of the US.
+1. To be able to sing the names of the Pacific states of the US.

 2. To begin learning to draw the world map.